 Professional photojournalists are welcome to join Citizenside too.
 The royalties are the same, but if you’re submitting quality photos and video regularly, it should add up.

-Citizenside has iPhone and Android applications available so that you can upload your scoops as quickly as possible.
+Citizenside has iPhone and Android applications [No Longer Available] available so that you can upload your scoops as quickly as possible.
 You can also use the applications to see the news that is breaking and which events the news outlets require photos of urgently.